 Tune the AM reaper cache size only if

 Reaper search size

 The reaper uses its cache to ensure that expired tokens are removed from the CTS token store, but it also has a built-in mechanism to search for expired tokens that may have not been purged.
 This could happen, for example, due to an AM instance crash.

 When the reaper searches for expired tokens, DS returns a page of records; the reaper deletes these tokens.

 To configure the maximum number of records that DS returns,

 The default is

-To configure how often the search runs, and the grace period of the tokens that will be reaped, configure the following properties:
+To configure how often the search runs, and the grace period for the tokens the reaper deletes, configure the following properties: